 - Allocable to the cost object charged and correctly coded as to type (G/L code)

 - Appropriately approved and documented

 - Recorded in a consistent manner in accordance with the JH Cost Disclosure Statement

-- Account Reconciliation and Records Retention Guide, PDF Document: Chapter 2 (Reconciliation Guidelines and Records Retention)
+- Account Reconciliation and Records Retention Guide, Chapter 2 (Reconciliation Guidelines and Records Retention)